earth-chris/earthlib-legacy/docs/sources.md

 # Data Sources

-The Earth Library is a collection of collections, merging spectral measurments and models from a range of raw data sources. `earthlib` provides routines for resampling this collection to match the wavelenghts of the sensors in the series above.
+The Earth Library is a collection of collections, merging spectral measurments and models from a range of data sources. `earthlib` provides routines for resampling this collection to match the wavelenghts of many common optical imaging sensors.

-## Spectral Libraries
+## Spectral libraries

 The following data sources were filtered and resampled prior to inclusion in `earthlib`.